-Producers with tax residence in the Canary Islands that are in charge of a foreign film production are entitled to a 50-45% tax rebate on expenditure in Spain, capped to 18 million Euros (the maximum base of deduction is in 39,888,888 Euros)*.
-As a requirement, those productions must spend at least 1 millon euros on elegible costs during shooting or 200.000€ on postproduction or animation, always in Spanish territory.
+Producers with tax residence in the Canary Islands that are in charge of a foreign film production are entitled to a 50-45% tax rebate on expenditure in Spain, capped to 18 million Euros (the maximum base of deduction is in 39.8 million Euros.
+As a requirement, those productions must spend at least 1 millon euros on elegible costs during shooting or 200.000€ on animation, always in Spanish territory.

 The Spanish film incentive (1,3, 5 and 6) of a 30% deduction for the first million Euros and 25% from the second million of the expenditure with a limit of 10 million Euros is improved in the Canary Islands thanks to the Canarian Economic and Tax System (2 and 4).
-This percentage increases 20 points, reaching 50% for the first million Euros, 45% from the second million and the limit increases to 18 million Euros*.
+This percentage increases 20 points, reaching 50% for the first million Euros, 45% from the second million.
+It will reach 54% on the first million euros when expenses in the Canaries exceed 1,900,000 Euros.

 What type of production qualifies for the allowance?